Future Electronics Showcases Infineon's Smart Building Solutions For Energy-Efficient, Secure, And Scalable Automation Systems

 From predictive maintenance in HVAC systems to secure smart locks and adaptive lighting, Infineon's technology accelerates time-to-market while lowering total system cost and enabling future-ready performance.

-To support design engineers in developing next-generation HVAC systems, Infineon has released a comprehensive whitepaper on the PSOCTM Control C3 microcontroller.
+To support design engineers in developing next-generation HVAC systems, Infineon has released a comprehensive whitepaper on the PSOC Control C3 microcontroller.

 The whitepaper includes real-world application examples in air conditioners and heat pumps.